ucsb-cs8-m18/ucsb-cs8-m18.github.io/_lab/lab03.md

 * they should all fail (because you have a stub value, -999)
 * finally, replace the code in the function definition for areaRect with the correct code, and see all the tests pass.

-Then, submit to submit.cs again, and you should see that you get more points toward your maximum possible score of 100.
+Then, submit to Gradescope again, and you should see that you get more points toward your maximum possible score of 100.